DIY Lavender Pet Spray: Wake Up And Smell The Lavender

 Benefits Of Lavender & Evening Primrose For Dogs

 Lavender and evening primrose oils have shown to possess many health benefits for humans and pets.
 They have a relaxing quality to them, and they also manage to untangle dirt and cover up odors.
 This makes grooming a much easier process, and it is one of the safest and most natural substances you can use in your home.
-They are non-toxic and very gentle on your dog’s skin and fur.
+When properly diluted, they are non-toxic and very gentle on your dog’s skin and fur.
 Those two plants help to nourish the dog’s coat, to moisturize and clean it, and to keep your pet calm and happy.

 Is your pet about to greet guests?
 Are you about to go out and travel somewhere?
-Spraying some lavender on your dog’s coat about 10-15 minutes before guests arrive/before you leave can help to calm and refresh them.
+Spraying some diluted lavender on your dog’s coat about 10-15 minutes before guests arrive/before you leave can help to calm and refresh them.

 DIY Natural Lavender Pet Spray Recipe & Guide